rchampourlier/agilizer_source/README.md

 Agilizer is a suite of tools (Source, Notebooks...) which is intended for providing data for Agile team efficiency and velocity measuring.

-It currently only supports JIRA data source and is customized for JobTeaser development team.
+It is currently customized for the JobTeaser Tech team and supports the following data sources:

+- JIRA: project management
+- Toggl: worklog reports

 ### What is the Source component?